wing5wong/artisan-whs-static/source/_extracurricular_activities/cricket-girls.md

 cost: $20 Term 1
 ---
 Girls' Cricket is a developing sport at Whanganui High School.
-We have a large 1st XI squad.
+We have a 1st XI squad.
 No experience is necessary to start playing, just a good attitude and a willingness to participate.

 **Training** is after school for one hour.